mailop.pkg

 # The standard scheme is to associate a counter

-# with the underlying synchronization value and
+# with the underlying mailop value and to increase

 #